a little bit more about me

 Maria Seda-Reeder (b.
 1975, Cincinnati, OH) has been co-creating meaning as a writer for as long as she can remember.
 Great-granddaughter of Puerto Rican poet Facundo Rivera Natal, Maria was raised with an early love for the metaphorical language of poetry and art.

-Over her past 25 years in the arts industry, she has curated several dozen exhibitions both regionally and across the country; spent more than a decade in the Fine Arts/Art History trenches of academia; and has written critically about the work of artists and creatives for various online and print publications since 2010.
-Maria is also a poet who was first published as an elementary student.
+Over her past 25 years in the arts industry, she has curated several dozen exhibitions both regionally and across the country and spent more than a decade in the Fine Arts/Art History trenches of academia.

 She currently serves as the Exhibitions Director at Visionaries + Voices, (a progressive art studio for 130+ artists with disabilities,) as well as the part-time Adjunct Curator for the Contemporary Arts Center.